C-Stein/music-history-8/README.md

 Create, Read, Update, and Delete music entries.
 Authentication with OAuth and github.
 Click on "songs" in the nav bar to see any songs you have saved.

 The final iteration of the music history project, this time refactored to use angular.
+Three way binding with firebase is especially cool, in my opinion.